brucemack/microlink/README.md

 * The RP2040 communicates with the SIM7600 4G cellular module at 115,200 baud.
 This is
 about 10x the theoretically-required bandwidth to maintain a single channel.

+# User Guide

+## Serial Command Interface

+(More detail to follow)

+    reboot
+    status
+    log
+    tone
+    dropall
+    add [callsign]
+    drop [callsign]
+    set addressingserver [EchoLink addressing server hostname: ex: naeast.echolink.org] set callsign [your call]
+    set password [your password]
+    set fullname "[your full name]"
+    set location "[your location]"
+    set wifissid "[yourssid]"
+    set wifipassword [your password]
+    set hardcos [0 or 1.
+Enables or disables hardware carrier detect.
+Defaults to 0.] set coson [COS debounce ms during off->on transition.
+Defaults to 10.] set cosoff [COS debounce ms during on->off transition.
+Defaults to 400.] set costhreshold [noise power floor used to decide when COS is detected] set adcoffset [value that is added to the raw ADC value.
+Used to center the DC bais at 2048.]

 # Technical/Development Notes

 ## GSM CODEC